-Chapman Client Alert March 2, 2016 Current Issues Relevant to Our Clients
+Chapman Client Alert October 2, 2017 Current Issues Relevant to Our Clients

-MSRB Publishes its First Compliance Advisory for Broker-Dealers
+MSRB Publishes its 2017 Compliance Advisory for Broker-Dealers

-The Municipal Securities Rulemaking Board ("MSRB") recently published its 2016 Compliance Advisory for Brokers, Dealers and Municipal Securities Dealers.
+The Municipal Securities Rulemaking Board ("MSRB") recently published its 2017 Compliance Advisory for Brokers, Dealers and Municipal Securities Dealers.
 The Compliance Advisory outlines several MSRB rules that the MSRB believes present key compliance risks for brokers, dealers and municipal securities dealers ("dealers").
 In order to mitigate exposure to those compliance risks, the Compliance Advisory provides dealers with non-exhaustive lists of factors to consider when evaluating compliance procedures and controls.
 The MSRB intends for dealers to use the advisory as a tool to supplement their evaluations of the adequacy of their compliance programs.
-Note that the Compliance Advisory specifically addresses dealers but does not discuss municipal advisors that are not acting as dealers.
 The MSRB also intends for the Compliance Advisory to assist the Securities and Exchange Commission ("SEC") and Financial Industry Regulatory Authority, Inc. ("FINRA") in the development of regulatory examination programs for dealers conducted by the SEC and FINRA.
 You can obtain a copy of the Compliance Advisory here.
 The SEC and FINRA have separately published their annual examination priorities.
-For information on those publications, please see our related Client Alerts available here and here.
+For more information on those publications, please see our related Client Alerts available here and here.